 How do you tell if your company is ready for AI?
 You are ready for AI if you have a Chief Data Officer, a Data Science team, strategic data acquisitions, and a centralized data warehouse.
 At that point, you can start getting serious about AI.

-As Founder and CEO of the retained executive search firm The Good Search, a firm that specializes in data analytics and AI, I have witnessed some of the leading technology companies transform themselves into AI Companies.
+As executive headhunters who recruit differently, The Good Search conducts retained executive searches for data analytics and AI executives.
+I have witnessed some of the leading technology companies transform themselves into AI Companies.